6202 Walkers Line,

 work, but they're also a place to to live and

 raise a family.
 Some of our family run the

 farm full time, and other members have jobs

 and school and don't work much on the farm.

-We have a core group of ladies who provide
+We have a core group of part-timers who

 We have four seasonal workers who do the vast